Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

 With the exception of complaints that are made in accordance with the University's Public Interest Disclosure Policy and Procedure, the University will not normally investigate anonymous complaints unless the issues raised within the complaint are of a serious nature and sufficient information is provided.

-5.1.1 Employee Workplace Harassment and Bullying complaint resolution process
+5.1.1 Employee Workplace Bullying and Harassment complaint resolution process

-The stages and processes involved in resolving complaints of Workplace Harassment and Bullying against Employees are outlined in the Employee Workplace Harassment and Bullying Complaint Resolution Schedule.
+The stages and processes involved in resolving complaints of Workplace Bullying and Harassment against Employees are outlined in the Employee Workplace Bullying and Harassment Complaint Resolution Schedule.

-A flowchart of the complaint resolution procedure for Workplace Harassment or Workplace Bullying is also available.
+A flowchart of the complaint resolution procedure for Workplace Bullying and Harassment is also available.

 5.1.2 Employee Discrimination and Harassment complaint resolution process (including Sex Based Harassment)